 What languages are available?

-We will be testing English and Spanish, as new content is added regularly.
-We expect to add French and German in the foreseeable future and even more languages depending on users’ response.
+We will be testing English, Spanish, French and German, and will add new content regularly.
+We may even add more languages depending on users’ response.

 Who can use this website?